A hot US job market is coaxing people in from the sidelines

 For five years after the Great Recession ended in 2009, many Americans gave up on their job hunts.
 Some suffered from disabilities.
 Others enrolled in school or stayed home to raise children.
 Still others were stymied by criminal pasts or failed drug tests.
 Some just felt discouraged by their job prospects.
 Because they weren't actively seeking work, they weren't even counted as unemployed.

 Economists had speculated that millions of these people lacked necessary qualifications or were otherwise deemed undesirable by employers and might not work again.
-They were thought to be, in economic parlance, "structurally" unemployed.
-Subsequent hiring wouldn't necessarily help them.
+That meant stronger hiring wouldn't necessarily help them.

 Yet for the past few years it has.
 The proportion of Americans ages 25 to 54 who have a job has reached nearly 80 percent — the same as before the recession.
 Economists refer to this age group as "prime-age" workers.
 It excludes older Americans who have retired and younger workers who may be in school.